alecsliger/instaproxy/README.md

 You can change various items in the ARM template and still retain the core functionality of the project; Most notably, the Ignition configuration

-## Ignition File
+## Ignition

-Included with the template files is a YAML file called 'butane.yml'.
+Included with the template is a YAML file called 'butane.yml'.
 This file contains all the additional parameters that structure the deployment of the read-only file system on the VM.
 By default, the 'custom data' field in the main ARM template is populated with the Ignition output from the file converted into base64 format.
 This configuration adds:

 - 2GB of swap space to the OS for running on the Azure B1ls
 - A systemd service to install/update docker-compose on boot